 The portion of your account that is not yet vested will be considered a "forfeiture."
 You will not be entitled to any portion of your account that is not vested when you terminate employment.
-Forfeitures will be used in the following sequence:
+Forfeitures will be used as follows:

-- 1) Restore Participants Accounts
+- Restore Participants Accounts

-- 2) Offset Plan Expenses
+- Offset Plan Expenses

-- 3) Reduce Any Employer Contributions
+- Reduce Any Employer Contributions

-What happens to my prior years of service if I am later reemployed with my Employer?
+What happens to my prior periods/years of service if I am later reemployed with my Employer?

-If you are reemployed, you will receive credit for all prior years of service.
+If you are reemployed, you will receive credit for all eligible prior years of service.